Mithun20522/Restaurant-backend-Node.js/README.md

   - Delete Order: `/api/order/delete-order/:id`

 ## Deployment:
-This backend has been deployed on [Live URL](https://food-ordering-app-backend-bx3z.onrender.com/).
+This backend has been deployed on this [Live URL](https://food-ordering-app-backend-bx3z.onrender.com/).
 Access the home route and other routes as mentioned above.

 ## Contributors:
 - [Mithun Verma](https://www.linkedin.com/in/mithunverma01/)